HOW TO MAKE COLD BREW COFFEE

-A cold brew coffee maker typically works for other drinks prepared using cold immersion.
+A cold brew coffee maker typically works for other drinks prepared using cold immersion, such as cold brew tea.
 You can make delicious and robust iced tea using a cold brew coffee maker.
 Just replace the coffee grounds with loose leaf tea and steep.
 Your tea package may have recommended brew times, but a general guideline is four to six hours for green and white teas, and eight to 12 hours for black and oolong teas.
 You’ll generally use four oz. of tea per 42 oz. of water.
 Try this creamy and spicy cold brew chai to get started.

 You can also make water infusions using your cold brew coffee maker.
 Just fill with water and add your favorite fruits, refreshing vegetables and even herbs and edible flowers.
 Try a calming combination of cucumber, honeydew and mint, or an energizing mix of blackberries, oranges and fresh ginger.